TITHI-KHAN/Neural-Networks/README.md

 Specifically, the gradients of the loss with respect to the output of a layer are multiplied by the gradients of the layer's activation function and the weights connecting the layer to the previous layer, to obtain the gradients of the loss with respect to the inputs of the layer.
 These gradients are then used to update the weights of the layer using an optimization algorithm, such as stochastic gradient descent.

 ![image](https://github.com/TITHI-KHAN/Neural-Network/assets/65033964/adc72d75-63cd-4139-86e8-ab8c25b96138)

+Input Layer -> 2 features (x1, x2), 1 Neuron (P1).
+Hidden Layer has 2 Neurons (P2, P3) but here, we have 1 hidden layer.

 ![image](https://github.com/TITHI-KHAN/Neural-Network/assets/65033964/d1ff176b-bf91-487a-8957-8b19dcdb97c9)